Swizec/react-d3js-es6-ebook/manuscript/speed-optimizations.md

 `this.canvas` is a reference to the HTML5 Canvas element.
 We get it through a ref to the Konva layer, then spelunk through Konva internals to get the canvas itself.
 As the `_` prefix indicates, Anton Lavrenov did not intend this to be a public API.

-Thanks to JavaScript's permissiveness, we can use it anyway. 🙌
+Thanks to JavaScript's permissiveness, we can use it anyway. :raised_hands:

 `this.canvasContext` is a reference to our canvas's [CanvasRenderingContext2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).
 It's the interface we use to draw basic shapes, perform transformations, and so on.
 Context is the only part of canvas you ever interact with as a developer.